Kreesh quests for love among the most dangerous, beautiful-faerie race her people know....

 "Real funny, orc.
 What's a pig doing outside her pen?"

 The insult made her smile.
-Before stopping herself, she nearly smacked the man across the chest like a brother.
+She raised her arm to slap him across the chest, like a brother, then remembered herself.
 "You talk brave, little man."

 "Fight brave, too."
 He spat at her feet.
 "You've got your sword tied up like a good pig.
 If you want, I'll let you swing it before I untie my own."